 Both fantasy operators have offered games where players can pick players from a range of players as opposed to from a larger pool based on a salary cap.
 This game is intended to provide a “quick draft” option that will allow players to assemble a team in a shorter time with less research necessary.

-In fact, DraftKings recently made its first full-scale foray into sports betting.
+In fact, DraftKings Sportsbook recently made its first full-scale foray into sports betting.
 The company entered into a partnership in New Jersey with Resorts Casino to offer an online sportsbook which went live in August.
 DraftKings had been preparing for legalized sports gaming and was ready to hit the market quickly soon after New Jersey legalized sports gaming.
 DraftKings offers both mobile and web-based betting and has introduced novel in-game betting opportunities.
-As more states legalize sports betting, like West Virginia just did, DraftKings will be at the forefront; they will leverage the experience that gained in New Jersey.
+As more states legalize sports betting, like Pennsylvania, California, New York and West Virginia, DraftKings will be at the forefront; they will leverage the experience that gained in New Jersey.

 FanDuel Sportsbook also promises to be a viable player in the mobile sports gaming market.
 FanDuel had entered New Jersey as the operator of the physical sportsbook at Meadowlands Racetrack.
 In September, it opened its online sportsbook and mobile app.
 The expertise of its new parent company should help FanDuel establish and grow its national sportsbook brand.